oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

 }
 ```

-If insertability was a boolean literal, the `InsertRestrictions` term on item level would also be favored over the `InsertRestrictions` property in `NavigationRestrictions` on header level.
+If insertability is static, the value is a boolean literal, no path expressions are required.
+Then the `InsertRestrictions` term on item level would also be favored over the `InsertRestrictions` property in `NavigationRestrictions` on header level.

 ```jsonc
 "self.Container/Headers/Items": {